ucsblibrary/alexandria/README.md

 Ingesting CSVs, like MODs, is a two-part process; first create the collection, then individual records:

-1. `bin/ingest-csv /path/to/collection.csv Collection`
+1. `bin/ingest -f csv -m /path/to/collection.csv -o Collection`

-2. `bin/ingest-csv /path/to/objects.csv /path/to/files Image`
+2. `bin/ingest -f csv -m /path/to/objects.csv -d /path/to/files -o Image`

 #### How to specify the type of a local authority for CSV ingest